Will Your Business Make You Rich?

 How accurate is the score?

-The 13 rules are derived from frameworks used by venture capitalists, business coaches, and successful founders worldwide.
-While no tool can guarantee success, your score reflects how well your business fits the patterns of growth-oriented businesses.
-Treat it as a smart second opinion, not a fortune-telling.
+The 17 weighted rules are derived from frameworks used by venture capitalists, business coaches, and successful founders worldwide.
+Each rule carries a different weight (Critical 2x, Important 1.5x, Supporting 1x) reflecting how VCs actually evaluate deals.
+While no tool can guarantee success, your weighted score reflects how well your business fits the patterns of growth-oriented businesses.

 What's the difference between DNA rules and Choice rules?

-DNA rules are baked into the type of business you choose — like market size and scalability.
+DNA rules (10 rules) are baked into the type of business you choose — like market size, unit economics, and competition.
 You can't change them without changing the entire business model.
-Choice rules — like retention, moat, and timing — are within your control through strategy and execution.
+Choice rules (7 rules) — like retention, moat, and timing — are within your control through strategy and execution.
 This separation is what makes the framework honest: it tells you what you actually can fix.

 Can I use this for an existing business, not just a new idea?